-+ Academic support You'll have your own personal tutor while you're here who will support you to succeed in your studies.
++ Academic support

+You'll have your own personal tutor while you're here who will support you to succeed in your studies.
 You'll also have access to our academic and wellbeing support teams who run regular workshops and one-to-one sessions on campus and online.

+Alongside this, we have a comprehensive bank of online study skills resources to help you make the most of your qualification.

+Module credits

-Alongside this, we have a comprehensive bank of online study skills resources to help you make the most of your qualification. + Module credits On successful completion of your modules you'll gain academic credit that accumulates towards your award.
-The marks you gain in your third and final years may contribute towards your final degree classification.
-Teaching modes The foundation year includes an internship using Hartpury's on-site facilities and industry links.
+On successful completion of your modules you'll gain academic credit that accumulates towards your award.
+The marks you gain in your second and third years may contribute towards your final degree classification.

+Teaching modes

 The modules contain a mixture of scheduled learning - lectures, workshops, seminars and practical sessions - alongside independent learning.
 You're expected to dedicate at least two to three hours of independent study per contact hour.
 Some modules offer trips to locations, such as dog training facilities, to show students how their knowledge can be applied within the animal industry.
 Some modules may also bring in guest lecturers to provide topical and industry-relevant talks.

+Year Contact learning Placement learning Independent learning

+------ ------------------ ----------------------- -------------------------

-Year Contact learning Placement learning Independent learning Level three foundation year (year one) 30% 0% 70% Level four (year two) 30% 0% 70% Level five (year three) 24% 0% 76% Placement year - optional 1% 80% 19% Level six (final year) 17% 4% 79% + Teaching contact time You'll receive a minimum of 15 hours scheduled contact time per week in your first two years (level three Foundation Year and level four).
-In subsequent years, scheduled contact will vary depending on the modules you select but is typically around 12 hours per week. + Assessment and feedback You'll be assessed through a mixture of written exams, practical exams and written assignments or coursework.
+Year Contact learning Placement learning Independent learning

+Level four (year one) 30% 1% 69%

+Level five (year two) 24% 0% 76%

+Placement year - optional 1% 80% 19%

+Level six (final year) 17% 4% 79%

+Teaching contact time

+You'll receive a minimum of 15 hours scheduled contact time per week in your first year.
+In subsequent years, scheduled contact will vary depending on the modules you select but is typically around 12 hours per week.

+Assessment and feedback

+You'll be assessed through a mixture of written exams, practical exams and written assignments or coursework.
 Many of the modules will be marked based on a mixture of assessment types, whilst others will be based solely on one type of assessment.
 Feedback will be given with each assessment either via a feedback sheet or summary page, or via an academic tutorial.

+Year Written exam Practical exam Coursework

+Level four (year one) 39% 34% 27%

+Level five (year two) 52% 24% 24%

+Placement year - optional 0% 100% 0%

+Level six (final year) 22% 4% 74%

+Timetables

-Year Written exam Practical exam Coursework Level three foundation year (year one) 28% 41% 31% Level four (year two) 37% 40% 23% Level five (year three) 51% 16% 33% Level six (final year) 22% 4% 74% + Timetables Each year of this course is taught over two semesters, normally consisting of 12 weeks of scheduled teaching and then assessment weeks, with an overview below: - scheduled teaching takes place between 8:30 to 20:30 Monday to Friday - Wednesday afternoons are normally reserved for sports and cultural activities - work placements may entail different days and hours - part-time students may need to attend learning activities five days each week, depending on modules selected - timetables are available during enrolment week View term dates ▶ EMPLOYABILITY
+Each year of this course is taught over two semesters, normally consisting of 12 weeks of scheduled teaching and then assessment weeks, with an overview below:

+scheduled teaching takes place between 8:30 to 20:30 Monday to Friday

+- Wednesday afternoons are normally reserved for sports and cultural activities

+- work placements may entail different days and hours

+- part-time students may need to attend learning activities five days each week, depending on modules selected

+- timetables are available during enrolment week

+View term dates

+EMPLOYABILITY